 As I wrote the title for this piece, I felt a bit mean.
 Stealing Easter eggs from children…what kind of mummy am I. Well I’m a mummy who now has far too much chocolate in my house for one.
 If social media is anything to go by, I’m certainly not alone.
 This is the first year I’ve loosened the reins in chocolate buying for my girls.
 Last year, chocolate was kept to an absolute minimum but this year well not so much.

-So I have three options:
+So, as I see it, I have three options:

 1) Let them gorge themselves on the sweet stuff until it’s all gone and they are likely feeling sick.

 2) Ration it out over a good few weeks and attempt to keep track of which part bunny/half egg belongs to who.

 3) Find a sneaky way to take the chocolate from them without them realising.
 It sounds a bit mean when I actually write it down but no tiny body needs that much sugar.